This text is translated into Russian by google automatic human level neural machine.

 Our first story is from the polar explorer Alexandra Krasnova.
 Graduate of the Russian State University.
-In 2011, Herzen set off on his first extreme expedition, and since then has not “crawled out” of the Arctic and Antarctic.
-Alexander asked for Wrangel to the department of science, but the reserve needed strong men to the department of protection, and he agreed.
-What opened the island to him for 13 months of work - in a first-person story.
+Herzen set off on his first extreme expedition in 2011, and since then has not “crawled out” from the Arctic and Antarctic.
+Alexander asked for Wrangel in the science department, but the reserve needed strong men for the protection department, and he agreed.
+What opened the island for him in 13 months of work - in a first-person story.

-Photo: Bathing season in the Arctic.
+Photo: Swimming season in the Arctic.
 Alexander Krasnov

-"From Pevek (Chukotka Autonomous Okrug - прим. ред.) we flew to the Ushakovskoye village in April of the 2016, and in May of the following year left it.
-In the Soviet years, there was a reindeer herding state farm "Pioneer", but more than 20 years ago the village was officially recognized as non-residential.
-Remained buildings 60-ies, mostly unsuitable for life.
-New good houses were built on the basis of the reserve, they are also on cordons, the network of which is spread across the island.
-Also on the island there is a weather station and a military base, both - not far from the village.
+“From Pevek (Chukotka Autonomous Okrug - прим. ред.) we arrived in the village of Ushakovskoye in April 2016, and left it in May of the next year.
+In Soviet times, there was a reindeer-breeding state farm "Pioneer" here, but more than 20 years ago the village was officially declared uninhabited.
+Remained buildings of the 60s, mostly uninhabitable.
+New good houses have been built on the basis of the reserve, they are also on the cordons, the network of which is spread over the island.
+There is also a weather station and a military base on the island, both near the village.

-People who first go to work in the Arctic, having seen enough of the films, often buy expensive clothes and equipment for climbing.
-But such things on Wrangel are impractical: they quickly tear, get dirty with oils and gasoline.
-Thermal underwear and fleece are good, but on top you need clothes to work in the Far North.
-Once we went to -30 ° C, and although there was absolute calm, the air rang from the frost.
+People who go to work in the Arctic for the first time after watching movies often buy expensive clothing and equipment for mountaineering.
+But such things are impractical for Wrangel: they break quickly, get dirty with oils and gasoline.
+Thermal underwear and fleece are good, but you need clothing on top to work in the Far North.
+Once we drove to -30 ° C, and although it was absolutely calm, the air rang with frost.
 I changed the candle on a snowmobile, touched a piece of iron and a burn appeared!
-On the island, the problem is not so much in the cold as in humidity, plus the wind.
-When the snow blows, very poor visibility, it is easy to get lost.
-But the blizzards on Wrangel are usually short-lived.
+On the island, the problem is not so much the cold as the humidity, plus the wind.
+When drifting snow rises, visibility is very poor, it is easy to get lost.
+But snowstorms on Wrangel are usually short-lived.

-Near most reserves there is a city or a village, and there are many poachers, but there’s simply nowhere to get to Wrangel from.
-But with military, tourists and scientific expeditions, state inspectors need to be instructed, reminded that they do not need to walk on their own, get close to polar bears, feed animals, and tear plants.
+There is a town or village near most of the reserves, and there are many poachers, but they simply have nowhere to go to Wrangel.
+But with the military, tourists and scientific expeditions, state inspectors need to conduct briefings, remind them that they do not need to walk on their own, approach polar bears, feed animals, and pick plants.

-The Wrangel and Herald Islands in the neighborhood are known as the clan den of polar bears.
-Every fall, pregnant females come, lie down and give birth in snow dens, and in spring they leave with offspring.
-The polar bear habitat is the ice of the Arctic.
-A bear catches a seal on ice, usually it sits near a hole and waits for prey, or, noticing it on ice, tries to sneak up and catch.
-From August to October, when last year's ice melted, and the new one has not yet grown, the island has the peak of polar bears.
-But there is practically no food for Wrangel for them, unless they beat a dead walrus or a whale to the shore, or there is a corpse of a musk ox or deer in the tundra.
-Therefore, the bear smells.
-And where does it smell best?
-Of course, in the village of Ushakovskoe!
-There are people, products, equipment, fuel and lubricants.
-The bears are more modest in the afternoon sitting on a hill or in the tundra, watching intently, and at night, when everything calms down, they come and walk around the village, look out the windows.
-Smelling edible, breaking into the house.
-There are bears poorer, they come at the height of the working day.
-Against bears, we use weapons exclusively with signal cartridges, a special anti-bear gas spray, raised fires, we also scare snowmobiles and ATVs.
-You can threaten with a big stick, the bear thinks it is a tusk or fang, and runs away.
-Still white are afraid of loud sounds, for example, the roar of the motor.
+The neighboring Wrangel and Herald Islands are known as the family den of polar bears.
+Every autumn, pregnant females come, lie down and give birth in snow dens, and in the spring they go out with their offspring.
+The polar bear habitat is the Arctic ice.
+A bear catches a seal on the ice, usually he sits near the hole and waits for prey, or, having noticed it on the ice, tries to sneak up and catch.
+From August to October, when last year's ice has melted and the new one has not yet grown, the peak of polar bears is on the island.
+But there is practically no food for them on Wrangel, unless they beat a dead walrus or a whale to the shore, or there is a corpse of a musk ox or a deer in the tundra.
+Therefore, the bear goes to smell.
+Where does it smell best?
+Of course, in the village of Ushakovskoye!
+There are people, products, equipment, fuels and lubricants.
+The more modest bears sit on a hill or in the tundra during the day, watching intently, and at night, when everything calms down, they come and walk around the village, look into the windows.
+Smelling the smell of edible, they break into the house.
+There are bears that are lighter, they come in the middle of the working day.
+We use weapons against bears exclusively with signal cartridges, a special anti-bear gas canister, hand flares, and we also use snowmobiles and ATVs to scare them.
+You can threaten with a big stick, the bear thinks that it is a tusk or a fang, and runs away.
+Whites are also afraid of loud sounds, for example, the roar of a motor.

 Photo: Anti-bear bars on the windows.
 Alexander Krasnov

-A reliable means of protection at home are grilles with spikes on the windows.
-They are safe for the bear, it touches them, realizes that it is spicy, and leaves.
-Ordinary lattices do not save, it is easy for the bear to catch on the lattice without spikes and just to tear it off, and then break the frame.
-Bear is very interested to know what is in the building, he knocks out windows and breaks out doors.
-Even if there is nothing edible, even if there is nothing at all, Misha will crawl, break, ruin, screw up, not close behind him, and then winter, a blizzard, and he will notice everything with snow under the ceiling.
-Over the year I had many meetings with bears.
-Once, on a polar night, I heard a creak of snow outside the window.
-This bear trampled on a snowdrift near my window.
-Misha stomped so hard that I woke up, took a weapon and a walkie-talkie, thought that he would break the window and climb into the house - but no!
-It turned out that he climbed into a snowdrift and rolled down on the pope.
+A reliable means of protecting your home is the studded lattice on the windows.
+They are safe for the bear, he touches them, realizes that it is spicy, and leaves.
+Ordinary grilles do not save, the bear will easily catch on the grill without thorns and simply rip it off, and then break the frame.
+Mishka is very interested in knowing what is in the building; he knocks out windows and breaks down doors.
+Even if there is nothing edible, even if there is nothing at all, Misha will climb in, break, spoil, stomp, not close behind him, and then winter, a blizzard, and everything will be covered with snow under the ceiling.
+During the year I have had many encounters with bears.
+One polar night, I heard the crunch of snow outside the window.
+It was a bear trampling on a snowdrift near my window.
+Misha stomped so hard that I woke up, took a weapon and a walkie-talkie, thought he would break the window and climb into the house - but no!
+It turned out that he climbed onto a snowdrift and rolled down on the priest.
 Apparently, he was having so much fun.

-Bears on Wrangel are radically different in behavior from brothers from the same New Earth.
+Bears on Wrangel are radically different in behavior from their counterparts from the same Novaya Zemlya.
 Local bears are always fat, well-fed, and usually harmless and shy.
-After extremely thin and aggressive New Zealand bears, this seems fantastic.
-In general, 19 polar bear populations stand out, and Chukotka-Alaska is the most numerous and prolific.
+After the extremely skinny and aggressive New Earth bears, this seems fantastic.
+In general, there are 19 populations of polar bears, and the Chukotka-Alaskan one is the most numerous and prolific.